 Throughout his legal career, Chris has practiced in a variety of areas, but concentrates mainly in the areas of estate planning and administration, business planning, taxation, and civil litigation.

 Chris is a member of both the West Virginia State Bar and the Virginia State Bar.
 He is also a member of the Real Property, Probate and Trust Law Section of the American Bar Association, the National Academy of Elder Law Attorneys, the West Virginia State Bar Probate Committee, and Charleston Estate Planning Counsel.
 He has been selected as a West Virginia Super Lawyer in the field of estate planning since 2011.
-In 2012, he was selected by peers to be included in The Best Lawyers in America®, 19th Edition, in the practice area of Trusts and Estates.
+In 2012, he was selected by peers to be included in The Best Lawyers in America®, 19th Edition, in the practice area of Trusts and Estates and has been selected for this honor every year since, including 2018.

 After having been rated “BV” for more than twenty years, in January 2015, Chris received an AV Preeminent® rating from Martindale-Hubbell® Peer Review Ratings.
 Martindale-Hubbell describes it as “a significant rating accomplishment – a testament to the fact that a lawyer’s peers rank him or her at the highest level of professional excellence.”
 He also is a member of the Million Dollar Advocates Forum.